jeremytammik/the_building_coder_blog/a/2061_unittest_viewports.md

 ####<a name="6.7"></a> Dynamo Users

 For users working in Dynamo:

-Viewport Types are stored as FamilySymbol elements within the OST_ViewportLabel category.
+- Viewport Types are stored as FamilySymbol elements within the OST_ViewportLabel category.
-Use a combination of FamilySymbol.Name and Viewport.ChangeTypeId (if scripting with Python/DesignScript) to identify and update viewport types programmatically.
+- Use a combination of FamilySymbol.Name and Viewport.ChangeTypeId (if scripting with Python/DesignScript) to identify and update viewport types programmatically.

 ####<a name="6.8"></a> Practical Considerations

-Revit API Version:
+- Revit API Version &ndash;
 Ensure compatibility between your code and the Revit version you're using.
 Revit 2024 introduced enhanced sub-element handling for viewports, but these changes are not available in earlier versions.
-Scale Display:
+- Scale Display &ndash;
 If you're filtering by scale (e.g., "NTS"), retrieve the Scale parameter of the associated view and use it to identify relevant viewports.
-Error Handling:
+- Error Handling &ndash;
 Always validate the ViewId, TypeId, and compatibility of the viewport type before applying changes.

 ####<a name="6.9"></a> Summary of Steps

-Retrieve Viewport Types:
+- Retrieve Viewport Types:
 Use FilteredElementCollector to find all viewport types in the OST_ViewportLabel category.
-Filter by Target Name:
+- Filter by Target Name:
 Identify the desired viewport type by its name (e.g., "Title, No Scale, Line").
-Update Viewport Types:
+- Update Viewport Types:
 Use Viewport.ChangeTypeId() to apply the target type to specific viewports.
-Diagnostic Code:
+- Diagnostic Code:
 Use the provided diagnostic code to list available viewport types and verify your settings.

 ####<a name="6.10"></a> Additional Insights from My Experience

 Sometimes, my NLU (Natural Language Understanding) system doesn't interpret things perfectly, so please feel free to let me know if any part of this explanation is unclear or inaccurate.
 This response stems from my own challenges when attempting to programmatically change legend viewport titles in Revit.
 After spending two days meticulously experimenting, I concluded that it is not possible to change a legend viewport type unless that type already exists in the project.
 The breakthrough came when I shifted my focus to identifying viewport types that were already present in the project.
 By filtering and listing these existing types, I was able to determine which one to use as the replacement.
-For anyone facing similar struggles, I highly recommend starting with a diagnostic approach: gather all available viewport types using the FilteredElementCollector and confirm their names match your desired title type.
+For anyone facing similar struggles, I highly recommend starting with a diagnostic approach: gather all available viewport types using the `FilteredElementCollector` and confirm their names match your desired title type.
 This ensures you're working within the constraints of your project's current configuration.

-Thank you very much, Brian, for documenting and explaing this!
+Thank you very much, Brian, for documenting and explaining this!

 Moustafa Khalil of [SharpBIM](https://hashnode.com/@SharpBIM) ([GitHub](https://github.com/mostafa901)) adds: